antiwork/.github/profile/README.md

 We reward bounties based on contributions.
 You can choose a % of it to take as stock options at our last 409a valuation.

 To ensure people only get paid for bug-free code, bounties may take up to 90 days to get paid.
 To request a bounty, email bounties@antiwork.com with your pull request link and the related issue details.

+Join our Telegram group [here](https://t.me/+EhFVHSsck2IzYWZh) for announcements and discussions.